Farzamfar/criminal-justice-recidivism-app/README.md

   everything else adds noise or bias

 ## 🛠️ Built With

 - Python 3.11
-- Scikit-learn (Random Forest, KMeans, PCA, GMM)
+- Scikit-learn (Random Forest, Logistic Regression, SVM, KMeans, PCA, GMM)
 - SHAP (Explainable AI)
 - FastAPI + Uvicorn (REST API)
 - Streamlit (Web App)
 - AWS Elastic Beanstalk (Cloud Deployment)
 - Pandas, NumPy, Matplotlib, Seaborn
 ## ⚠️ Ethics Note
 The COMPAS dataset has documented racial bias.
 This project is for educational purposes only and should never be used for real criminal